IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/Sample-Ext.md

     RIGHTARG = my_type
 );
 ```
+For more detailed information on `CREATE OPERATOR`, you can refer to the [PostgreSQL documentation on `CREATE OPERATOR`](https://www.postgresql.org/docs/current/sql-createoperator.html).

 By defining this custom operator, you can now use it in your SQL queries and expressions, such as: